AgustinDipolito/AgustinDipolito/README.md

-- 👋 Hi, I’m Agustin
-- 👀 I’m interested in  el desarrollo tanto de videojuegos como de aplicaciones moviles
-- 🌱 I’m currently learning  Flutter  y  Unreal Engine  hace un  tiempo
-- 💞️ I’m looking to collaborate on  nuevos startups y generar un buen equipo de trabajo con desarrolladores con  los mismos sueños
-- 📫  Puedes escribirme en @iAgusDipo via Twitter
+Hi, I'm agustin, an Argentine programmer
+👀 I am interested in the development of videogames and mobile applications 🌱 I am currently learning Flutter and Unreal Engine for a while 💞️ I am looking to collaborate in new startups and generate a good team with developers with the same dreams 📫 You can write to me at @iAgusDipo via Twitter

 <!---
 YisusGo/YisusGo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.